RAJASHEKHAR-KANUKUNTLA/POWERSN_IIITM_PRODUCT_DEVELOPMENT/README.md

 **8.Fraud Detection:** Enhanced monitoring capabilities allow for the detection of tampering and unauthorized usage, helping to reduce energy theft.

-# TABLE OF COMPONENTS REQUIRED FOR THE PRODUCT
+# TABLE OF COMPONENTS REQUIRED & COST FOR THE PRODUCT

 | Item                                            |             Quantity              |  COST       |
 |---------                                        |            -----                  |   ------    |